super-turbo-society/turbo-demos/platformer/README.md

 Variable Jump Power means that the player is able to hold down the jump button to jump higher, or tap it and let go quickly to do a small jump.
 Coyote Time gives the player a few frames after running off a ledge to still jump, even if they are not still touching the ground.
 This removes a lot of frustrating moments where players think they jumped in time, but actually were a frame or two too late.

-To get these working we need to add a few more CONST values to get this working:
+To get these working we need to add a few more CONST values

 ```rs
 const TILE_SIZE: i32 = 16;